Part III : Explaining metaphysics

 This is a hard question.

 Indeed it still looks like there are still in a sort of space.
 But our space-time with its geometry, is a part of physics.
 The geometry of our universe (space and time) is in close interaction with the material contents, according to Einstein's theory of gravitation (general relativity).
-We have explained that time is a property of conciousness.
-So, if time is influenced by matter, it means that, in its time perceptions, conciousness is also influenced by the events of our material universe, as long as its stays inside our space.
+We have explained that time is a property of consciousness.
+So, if time is influenced by matter, it means that, in its time perceptions, consciousness is also influenced by the events of our material universe, as long as its stays inside our space.
 And as our space-time is linked with matter in our universe, is time (and maybe space) outside our universe, following any law or influence of a similar sort ?
 As there is a time (and maybe space) connection between this world and the beyond, can there be any other sort of physical connection too ?

-Conciousness can travel outside our space, as it seems.
-Still, the travelling distance seems to be finite, as it takes a finite and quite limited time to go there and come back to life here.
+consciousness can travel outside our space, as it seems.
+Still, the traveling distance seems to be finite, as it takes a finite and quite limited time to go there and come back to life here.
 The speed of this travel might be very fast, but can it be faster than light ?
 First, can this question make any sense ?
 It would make sense if there was a way to measure distances outside our physical space.
 This is far from obvious.

 Still, there might be a way to give a sense to this.